Introducing the Evergreen Framework: 4 Customer Journeys Every Brand Can Use

 When crafting a comprehensive customer engagement strategy, it's integral to consider the many factors and nuances that go into each type of campaign.
 While each message a customer receives should feel personal and valuable, it’s a challenge to dedicate time, tools, and/or engineering resources to each one.
 At Braze, we’re all about helping brands create strategies built on customer-centric interactions—at scale.

 Now you may be asking yourself, where or how do we even start?
 Allow me to introduce the Evergreen Framework.
 Much like how an evergreen tree never loses its leaves, this framework is built on four foundational customer flows that are always running.
-Using Braze Canvas, our customer journey management tool, and this Evergreen Framework, you can create a cohesive customer experience you can build upon.
+Using Braze Canvas Flow, our customer journey orchestration tool, and this Evergreen Framework, you can create a cohesive customer experience you can build upon.
 Let's dive into those four main customer journeys.

 The Evergreen Framework

 Onboarding is paramount to the lifecycle journey of your user.
 It is often the first communication you have with your new users as a brand.
 It’s an extension of your product, and how you can introduce your brand and its offerings to a new user.
 It also allows your team to set the stage for how your customer and your brand will interact.

 Creating an effective, valuable onboarding campaign is the foundation of the Evergreen Framework—and the first step in developing a relationship with your customers.

 Retention is not one-size-fits-all among brands or even among users.
 I’d recommend you look to define what retention is for your company and the high-value actions that encourage users to come back to your product.
 Once you have that definition and understanding, you are ready for the second Evergreen journey.